bmk15897/Informatica_Export_utlity/Readme.md

 ```
 - It will take inputs such as the username,password to access Informatica.
 - It also requires the project name,application name,domain name from which the objects are to be exported.
-- It will also ask for the absolute path of the release notes.
+- It will also ask for the absolute path of the release notes for the specific application.
 - If the project and the application names are existing, the program proceeds ahead otherwise, the program stops.
 - An excel sheet is added to the released notes with a new tab named as "Resolution Specification".
 It is expected that for each application, there will be a separate release note.
 - Developers are asked to change the resolutions according to their requirements.